react-native-community/cli/docs/plugins.md

   commands: [
     {
       name: 'foo-command',
-      func: () => console.log('It worked')
+      func: () => console.log('It worked'),
-    }
+    },
-  ]
+  ],
 };
 ```

 > Above is an example of a plugin that exports a command named `foo-command` that can be executed with `react-native foo-command` and logs "It worked" and exits.

 At the startup, React Native CLI reads configuration from all dependencies listed in `package.json` and reduces them into a single configuration.

 At the end, an array of commands concatenated from all plugins is passed on to the CLI to be loaded after built-in commands.